neondatabase/website/content/docs/guides/autoscaling-guide.md

 _Autoscaling_ is a [Neon Pro plan](/docs/introduction/pro-plan) feature.
 Pro plan users can enable Autoscaling for any compute endpoint in a Neon project. _Autoscaling_ is supported with both read-write and read-only compute endpoints.
 Read-only compute endpoints enable Neon's [Read replica](/docs/introduction/read-replicas) feature.

 You can enable _Autoscaling_ in an existing project by editing a compute endpoint.
-You can also enable it when you first create a project in Neon, which also sets the _Autoscaling_ defaults for your project.
+You can also enable it when you first create a Neon project, which sets the _Autoscaling_ defaults for your project.
 Both methods are described below.

 ## Enable Autoscaling for a compute endpoint